Battle of Lechfeld: Background

 Soon, couriers from Otto I's brother Henry I, Duke of Bavaria, arrived to inform Otto I in Magdeburg of a Hungarian invasion.
-According to Ulrich, "they devastated the land of Noricum from the Danube to the Black Forest, which goes to the mountainous regions".
+According to Prince-Bishop Ulrich, "they devastated the land of Noricum from the Danube to the Black Forest, which goes to the mountainous regions".
 According to Widukind, "he (Otto) started the march against the enemy like he wouldn't get tired in the previous war, only taking some of the Saxons by him, as the Slavic war threatened them".
-Saxony was distant from Augsburg and its environs, and considerable time would have elapsed waiting for his arrival.
-Ulm was chosen as the place to unite the anti-Hungarian forces.
+Saxony was distant from Augsburg and its environs, and considerable time would have elapsed waiting for Saxons' arrival.
+Ulm was chosen as the place to gather the anti-Hungarian forces.
 The battle took place six weeks after the first report of an invasion, and historian Hans Delbrück asserts that they could not have possibly made the march in time.

 The King ordered his troops to concentrate on the Danube, in the vicinity of Neuburg and Ingolstadt.
-He did this in order to march on the Hungarian line of communications and catch them in their rear while they were raiding northeast of Augsburg.
+He did this to march on the Hungarian line of communications and catch them in their rear while they were raiding northeast of Augsburg.
 It was also a central point of concentration for all the contingents that were assembling.
 Strategically, therefore, this was the best location for Otto I to concentrate his forces before making the final descent upon the Hungarians.

 There were other troops that had an influence on the course of the battle.
 On previous occasions, in 932 and 954 for example, there had been Hungarian incursions that had invaded the German lands to the south of the Danube, and then retreated back to their native country via Lotharingia, to the West Frankish Kingdom and finally, through Italy.
 That is to say, a wide sweeping U-turn that initially started westward, then progressed to the south, and then finally to the east back to their homeland; and thus escaping retribution in German territory.
 The King was aware of the escape of these Hungarians on the above-mentioned occasions, and was determined to trap them.
 He therefore ordered his brother, Archbishop Bruno, to keep the Lotharingian forces in Lotharingia.
 With a powerful force of knights pressing them from the west, and an equally strong force of knights chasing them from the east, the Hungarians would be unable to escape.